Skip to content Skip to main menu

 • Support initiatives that seek to promote understanding between the diverse communities of our city and county.

-• Reflect on learning arising from our work and promote partnership working between business, community and public sector through a variety of formats.
+• Reflect on learning arising from our work and promote partnership working between business, community, and public sector through a variety of formats

 Priorities

-1. Programme delivery.
-We will continue to deliver high quality, high impact, high profile programmes where all our work is planned, monitored and evaluated within a Results Based Management framework.
-We will ensure all internal and external donor targets, milestones, budget and reporting deadlines are met.
+1.Programme delivery.
+We will continue to deliver high quality, high impact, high profile programmes where all our work is planned, monitored, and evaluated within a Results Based Management framework.
+We will ensure all internal and external donor targets, milestones, budget, and reporting deadlines are met.
 We will continue to improve our ability to capture both “hard” and “soft” data arising from our work and create an embedded reflection and learning work culture.
-We will ensure we share our learning to relevant local, regional and national audiences.
-We will seek to develop our capacity to use “Arts” based approaches to support young people and community partners finding and sharing their “voice”.
-We will deliver a high profile #PowerToChange conference in Autumn 2024.
+We will ensure we share our learning to relevant local, regional, and national audiences.
+We will seek to develop our capacity to use “Arts” based approaches to support young people and community partners finding and sharing their “voice.”
+We will establish youth forums that enable young people, public, community and business sector participants to jointly identify and plan how to tackle key issues.

-2. Income.
-We will continue to proactively seek sustainable income streams which add value to our vision, mission and values.
+2.Income.
+We will continue to proactively seek sustainable income streams which add value to our vision, mission, and values.
 We are keen to seek and win core funding alongside project funding.
 This will involve all our programme workers but especially managers becoming more aware of the “funding ecosystem” for their work and being able to highlight opportunities that we might be able to pursue in order to continue and or develop/expand our work.
-We will support sector managers and Heads of Programmes to develop their fundraising skills.
-We will work with relevant coalitions and partnerships, to win funding as we have done through the Reaching People coalition in a successful UKSPF bid.
+We will also hold a fundraising gala in November and explore other ways we might raise “unrestricted” funding.
+We will also proactively seek to build relationships with the NHS/ICB with a view to winning social prescribing funding.

-3. Teamwork.
-To work in a creative, agile and joined up way where all staff are encouraged and supported to participate in the development of our programmes and projects.
-Managers will seek to ensure all staff are supported and given opportunities to grow in their roles through consistent, ongoing and recorded performance management.
-We will revisit and create as required systems and structures that enable us to work in a consistent way, where all staff feel valued, safe, and supported.
+3.Team work.
+We will aim to work in a creative, agile, and joined up manner where all staff are encouraged and supported to proactively participate in the development of our programmes and projects.
+Managers will proactively seek to ensure all staff are supported and given opportunities to grow and develop in their roles through consistent, ongoing, and recorded performance management.
+We will revisit and amend or create as required systems and structures that enable us to work in a consistent way, where all staff feel valued, safe, and supported.

-4. Business partners.
+4.Business partners.
 We will partner with local businesses to develop new opportunities for business volunteers to engage with young people and community groups.
 This will include remote as well as face to face volunteering.
 We will explore more ways that business volunteers can mentor young people and community leaders.
 We will seek to recruit new business members.
-We will improve how we communicate with the business community so they are better able to understand and support our work.
+We will improve how we communicate with the business community, so they are better able to understand and support our work.

-5. Mainstreaming issues.
-Across all areas of our practice, we will seek to mainstream Diversity and Inclusion and working in an environmentally friendly way.
+5.Mainstreaming issues.
+Across all areas of our practice, we will seek to mainstream Diversity, Equity and Inclusion and working in an environmentally friendly way.

 Conclusion

-It is likely that high levels of poverty will remain across our city and county in the coming year.
-This in turn will generate a complex web of issues and challenges for young people and communities.
-Our Power to Change approach has the potential to bring young people, communities, schools, business and public sector together to tackle these issues.
+Our Power to Change approach has the potential to bring young people, communities, schools, business, and public sector together to understand and tackle these issues.
 Rather than seeing young people and communities as victims or problems, we see them as assets and solutions who can create rather than just consume ideas and policies.

 #TogetherWeCan